The 4 Best Kratom Vendors in 2026 (Tested Over 10 Years)

 Key Takeaways

-- Happy Hippo Herbals is the best overall kratom vendor in 2026, scoring 4.8/5 for consistency, lab testing, and customer service after repeated quarterly testing.
+• Kraken Kratom is the best overall kratom vendor in 2026, scoring 4.9/5 for quality, its industry-leading extract lineup, lab testing, and a 15+ year track record after repeated quarterly testing.

-- Quality kratom costs $8–$15 per ounce in 2026.
+• Quality kratom costs $8-$15 per ounce in 2026.
 Anything significantly cheaper may be untested or old inventory.
-New Dawn Kratom offers the best budget option at $79 per kilogram.

-- Every vendor was tested anonymously with personal purchases over multiple orders and strains — no free samples, no paid placements, no affiliate bias in rankings.
+• Every vendor was tested anonymously with personal purchases over multiple orders and strains, no free samples and no paid placements.
+We only recommend vendors we actually buy from.

-- Kratom is illegal in 8 US states (AL, AR, CT, IN, LA, RI, VT, WI).
+• Kratom is illegal in 9 US states (AL, AR, CT, IN, KS, LA, TN, VT, WI).
 None of these vendors ship to restricted areas.
 Check the legality guide before ordering.

-I bought my first bag of kratom in 2016 from a gas station in Boise.
-It was stale, tasted like sawdust, and did absolutely nothing.
+I bought my first bag of kratom in 2016 after a buddy told me about it.
+It was a rough Red Bali from a random online vendor, nothing special, but enough to get me curious.
 Ten years later, I've ordered from over 30 different vendors, spent thousands of my own dollars, and thrown away more bad kratom than I care to admit.

 I'm not here to sell you on kratom.
 I'm here to make sure that if you're buying it, you're buying it from someone who won't rip you off or send you something contaminated.